maririik/Project/User-Guide.md

 - **Normalization:** keep everything lowercase and remove leading/trailing spaces.
 - **Hyphenated names:** `maria-elisabet` is fine, the hyphen is modeled as a character.
 - **Very short datasets:** with only a few names, the model may produce many training names.
 Increase `retries` or add more data.
+- You can also add your own date set:
+    1. Put my_names.txt in data/ (one name per line).
+    2. Add an entry to DATASETS in app.py:
+    ```bash
+    "My names (my_names.txt)": {
+    "files": [DATA_DIR / "my_names.txt"],
+    "desc": "Short description / source"
+    }
+    ```
+    3. Restart the app and choose it from the Dataset dropdown.

 ### Common pitfalls